romcal/romcal/README.md

 - `Week II`
 - `Week III`
 - `Week IV`
-- `Easter` (seperate set of readings only used during the Octave of Easter)
+- `Easter` (separate set of readings only used during the Octave of Easter)

 Psalter weeks can be read via the `dates[idx].data.meta.psalterWeek` property in each date element in the array that `calendarFor` returns.